streamnative/function-mesh-website/docs/install-function-mesh.md

 ## Work with `pulsar-admin` CLI tool

-Function Mesh supports Function Mesh Proxy, which can forward requests to the Kubernetes cluster.
-After Function Mesh Proxy is started, users can use the [`pulsar-admin`](https://pulsar.apache.org/docs/en/pulsar-admin/) CLI tool to manage Pulsar Functions and connectors.
+Function Mesh supports Function Mesh Worker service, which can forward requests to the Kubernetes cluster.
+After Function Mesh Worker service is started, users can use the [`pulsar-admin`](https://pulsar.apache.org/docs/en/pulsar-admin/) CLI tool to manage Pulsar Functions and connectors.

 > **Note**
 >
-> Function Mesh Proxy is only available for Pulsar 2.8.0 or higher.
+> Function Mesh Worker service is only available for Pulsar 2.8.0 or higher.

-To start Function Mesh Proxy, follow these steps.
+To start Function Mesh Worker service, follow these steps.

-1. Add the following Function Mesh Proxy configuration to your `functions_worker.yml` configuration file.
+1. Add the following Function Mesh Worker service configuration to your `functions_worker.yml` configuration file.

     ```bash
     functionsWorkerServiceNarPackage: /YOUR-NAR-PATH/java-proxy-{version}.nar